On How Zero-Knowledge Proof Blockchain Mixers Improve, and Worsen User Privacy: Measuring Mixer Anonymity Set Size

-We observe the existence of a variety of publicly available side-channels that may indicate whether two blockchain addresses belong to the same entity.
-In this section, we expand on three of such side-channels, and then synthesize a candidate ground truth dataset to validate the heuristics presented in Section~\ref{sec:heuristics_all}.
+Our heuristics in Section~\ref{sec:heuristics_all} are best-effort methods and may yield false positives and negatives, a known challenge of related works~\cite{androulaki2013evaluating, victor2020address, romiti2020cross}.
+To validate our heuristics, we observe the existence of a variety of publicly available side-channels that may indicate whether two blockchain addresses belong to the same entity.
+In this following, we expand on three of such side-channels, and then synthesize a candidate ground truth dataset to validate the results presented in Section~\ref{sec:heuristics_all}.

-\subsection{Airdrop Side-Channel}
+\subsubsection{Airdrop Side-Channel}

 A blockchain airdrop is a form of donation, where a coin is given to a blockchain address without further explicit expectation.
 Victor et al.\ \cite{victor2020address} present the following privacy-related airdrop approach: if a user receives an airdrop on multiple addresses and aggregates those funds within a short timeframe after the airdrop to one central address, this address can be labeled as the user's primary address.
 As such the first side-channel we consider is the \emph{Airdrop} approach.